-The lesson structure explicated here has to have a functional character because it needs to be applicable to designing a lesson.
-The functional relationships among the components have to be interpretable for designing a lesson.
-In the following chapters each of the components are treated fully.
-However, at this stage, it is necessary to provide a comprehensive overview of a functional model that, in our judgment, can contribute to the purposeful structuring of the teacher's planning activities.
+The lesson structure explicated here must have a functional character because it must be applicable to designing a lesson.
+The functional relationships among the components must be interpretable for designing a lesson.
+In the following chapters, each of the components are treated fully.
+However, at this stage, it is helpful to provide a comprehensive overview of a functional model that, in our judgment, can contribute to the purposeful structuring of a teacher's planning activities.

-When a lesson is designed, the following aspects have to be planned separately and also with regard to their coherent relations:
+When a lesson is designed, the following aspects must be planned separately, and also with regard to their coherent relations: